United States

 The Balinese is a long-haired Siamese — graceful, vocal, strikingly beautiful, and possessed of the same sharp intelligence and deep affection as its shorthaired parent, wrapped in a flowing silky coat and a plumed tail.

-If the Siamese is a sports car, the Balinese is the same engine in a more elegant body.
-Every essential quality that makes the Siamese one of the world’s most famous cat breeds — the intelligence, the vocal expressiveness, the intensity of its bond with people, the striking colorpoint markings and vivid blue eyes — is present in the Balinese in full measure.
-What sets the Balinese apart is its coat: a flowing, medium-long silky mantle that frames its refined face and trails behind it in a spectacular plumed tail.
-The Balinese does not soften the Siamese personality — it wraps it in something more beautiful.
+The Balinese shares every essential quality of the Siamese — the intelligence, the vocal expressiveness, the intense bond with people, the striking colorpoint markings and vivid blue eyes.
+What sets the Balinese apart is its coat: a flowing, medium-long silky mantle that frames its refined face and trails behind it in a plumed tail.

 1. History and Origins: The Accidental Discovery